planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 **Dana/Viktor:** Weird, I nod along.

-**Troy/Kirin:** My time to shine.
+**Troy/Robin:** My time to shine.
 I try the door.

 **Guide:** It's not locked but it is very, very old and creaky.
 Maybe loud enough to alert the clerk.

-**Troy/Kirin:** I lift a little to relieve the strain on the hinges and sneak in quietly, as is my way.
+**Troy/Robin:** I lift a little to relieve the strain on the hinges and sneak in quietly, as is my way.

 **Guide:** Bold but Check POISE - it is very squeaky.

-**Troy/Kirin:** Cool, at POISE 5, this character has some moves.
+**Troy/Robin:** Cool, at POISE 5, this character has some moves.

 Troy throws his five dice, landing on 1, 2, 2, 5, & 6.
 That's a Score of 5 (1+2+2) and 2 Effect.
-The Guide had judged this as a 5 Difficulty task, so Kirin fails despite his natural prowess!
+The Guide had judged this as a 5 Difficulty task, so Robin fails despite his natural prowess!

-**Troy/Kirin:** But wait, I have two Edge!
+**Troy/Robin:** But wait, I have two Edge!
 I want a Twist - anyone have a good idea?

 **Dana:** Hmm... you lifted on the hinges, what if the door is so loose it just came off the hinges?

 **Guide:** nice, I can work with that.
 If you fail and make noise, the missing door will make it obvious what you were up to, and if you succeed the shopkeeper might notice a mislaid door.

-**Troy/Kirin:** Ha... ok I'll take it for the Twist reroll.
+**Troy/Robin:** Ha... ok I'll take it for the Twist reroll.

 Troy grabs the two Edge dice and rerolls them, leaving his original Score dice as they landed.
 This time he gets a 3 and a 4, making his new Score 8 (1+2+2+**3**) and his new Edge 1 (the 4).

 **Guide:** you are perfectly silent, but the door is also perfectly off its hinges.

-**Troy/Kirin:** I shake my head in disbelief, rest it against the doorframe, and walk upstairs.
+**Troy/Robin:** I shake my head in disbelief, rest it against the doorframe, and walk upstairs.

 **Guide:** Ok.
 You find yourself in a large empty room with a high ceiling.
 Soot covers the walls and furniture.

-**Troy/Kirin:** Soot?
+**Troy/Robin:** Soot?
 Why?
 You said it has a high ceiling.., I look up.

 **Guide:** Ok, you look up and see... well let's move back to Viktor outside.

-**Troy/Kirin:** Aaaagh no!
+**Troy/Robin:** Aaaagh no!
 What do I see up there?

 **Guide:** Heh.
 Ok Viktor, while you are talking with the clerk, he shudders, looks up to the second-story window, then into the store at the door off its hinges.
 He kind of wiggle-walks back into the store... hissing.

 **Dana/Viktor:** I'm going to follow him in and brain him with the kettle.

-**Troy/Kirin:** It's a samovar, not a kettle!
+**Troy/Robin:** It's a samovar, not a kettle!
 Now what is on the ceiling?

 **Guide:** you see...